-“Be ready for gift orders, particularly on high-volume days both from an inventory and logistics perspective,” suggests Liz Paquette, head of Drizly consumer insights.
+To keep the momentum going, Paquette says, retailers will need to make sure they have enough staff on hand to handle the increased volume.
+“Be ready for gift orders, particularly on high-volume days,” she says.
 “Prepare staff early on how to manage gift orders, from including a gift note and wrapping to assuring gifts are delivered during the scheduled window.”

-Devising a holiday gift strategy is key, so BevAlc Insights analyzed Drizly gift order data from the past 12 months to help provide a better understanding of the demographics and behaviors of gift buyers come December.
+BevAlc Insights analyzed Drizly gift order data from the past 12 months to provide insights into the buying behaviors and demographics of gift buyers, including the top-selling product categories.

-The millennial demographic, ages 26 to 39, over-indexes on gift orders relative to standard order share on Drizly.
-This age group accounted for 57 percent share of gift orders compared to 49 percent of standard order share on Drizly over the past year.
+Millennial consumers, ranging in age from 26 to 41, over-index on gift orders relative to standard order share on Drizly.
+This age group accounted for 58 percent share of gift orders in the past year compared to 51 percent of standard order share.

 “Though Drizly orders overall skew towards the millennial generation, this is even more so the case for gift orders, likely a result of this age group having greater awareness that ordering alcohol delivery for gifts is an option,” explains Paquette.
 “As more generations become more aware of this gifting option, we may see a share shift.”